inileshsharma/ETH-PROOF-PROJECT/README.md

 ## Requirements

 1. The contract has public variables that store the details about the coin:
-   - `tokenName`: A string representing the name of the token.
+   - `TKenName`: A string representing the name of the token.
-   - `abbrv`: A string representing the abbreviation of the token.
+   - `TKabbrv`: A string representing the abbreviation of the token.
    - `totalSupply`: An unsigned integer representing the total supply of the token.

 2. The contract has a mapping of addresses to balances:
-   - `balances`: A mapping that associates addresses with their corresponding token balances.
+   - `Addresstobalances`: A mapping that associates addresses with their corresponding token balances.

 3. The contract has a `mint` function that increases the total supply and the balance of the "sender" address by a given value:
    - Parameters: